boldreports/bold-reports-docker/docs/upgrade.md

 Copy the latest downloaded files and replace in the exisitng deployed folder then give the values in required fields which is already done for existing Bold Reports Application.

-And run the below command to upgrade Bold Reports
+And run the below command to upgrade Bold Reports.

 ```sh
 docker-compose up -d